Contents

 Random Variables are functions that map events (sample points) to real valued numbers.

-A random variable is a which maps sample points to a real valued number.
+points to a real valued number.
 Simply put

 · In the context of random variable sample space is also known as 'domain'.